 Exam.
 The examination is developed and maintained by the Financial Industry Regulatory Authority (FINRA).

-This Content Outline provides a comprehensive guide to the Topics covered on the Investment Company and
+This Content Outline provides a comprehensive guide to the courses covered on the Investment Company and

 familiarize examination candidates with the range of subjects covered on the examination, as well as the depth of

-knowledge required. trial questions are also included to acquaint candidates with the types of multiple-choice
+knowledge required. demo questions are also included to acquaint candidates with the types of multiple-choice

 questions used on the examination.
 It is recommended that candidates refer to the content outline as part of their